Kyushu Shinkansen line complete guide

 Train Services

-On the Kyushu Shinkansen line we found 3 operational train services: Mizuho, Sakura and Tsubame Shinkansen, ordered from most to least fast.
+On the Kyushu Shinkansen line we find 3 operational train services: Mizuho, Sakura and Tsubame Shinkansen, ordered from fastest to slowest.

 Tsubame Shinkansen

 Tsubame is the slowest service on the Kyushu Shinkansen line.
 There are no Green Car seats on this train category.
 The operating speed of Tsubame trains is 260 km/h (160 mph).
-A trip from Kagoshima-Chuo to Hakata with the Tsubame train will take you a little over an hour.
+A trip from Kagoshima-Chuo to Hakata with the Tsubame train will take you approximately 1 hour 45 minutes.

 tsubame - kyushu shinkansen - seat reservation